 Zac was an undergraduate student volunteering as a lab assistant.
 His is majoring in Biology and minoring in Native American Studies.
 He works as a Resident Adviser at the University of Oklahoma and hopes to attend Law school in the future.
 Outside of the lab, he likes to interact with his residents and socialize with his friends. email@example.com

 Nina is a junior originally from Puerto Rico who completed a research project on the positive phototaxis of P. utahensis to green and UV light (compared to red and no light).
-She is majoring in biology and will graduate in Spring 2017.
-She recently completed interviews at medical schools and is deciding which one to attend.
+She majored in Biology and graduates in Spring 2017.
+She will begin medical school in the Fall of 1017 at Pacific Northwest University of Health Sciences in Yakima, WA.
 Her career goal is to become either a trauma surgeon, cardiologist, or forensic pathologist.
-When not in class, in lab, volunteering, or studying for the MCAT, she likes to do pilates, play guitar, hang out with friends, game on her GameCube, and watch Netflix.
-Ninonshka.M.Rivera-Roldanemail@example.com
+She likes to do pilates, play guitar, hang out with friends, game on her GameCube, and watch Netflix.
+Ninonshka.M.Rivera-Roldanfirstname.lastname@example.org

 Undergraduate Honors student in Biology.
 She successfully defended her Honors thesis in Biology in May 2016!
 Her thesis centered on demonstrating that the navigation by scene familiarity hypothesis can be successfully used by students to recapitulate paths in a corridor with only a laptop and webcam.
 She also showed that the visual information in corridors was sufficient to navigate and prevent aliasing .
 She is off to medical school at the University of Texas Medical School in Houston.
 Good luck! email@example.com